Home

 Whatever type of trap you select, realize that your best success rate comes with placing the trap in the main runway.
 This is typically 5-10 inches below ground.
 There is no guarantee that the gopher will reappear at a mound or exit hole if you place the trap at surface level.

 The exit tunnel, or lateral runway, is not always evident.
 Occasionally you will find an open hole at one side of a gopher mound.
-Usually the gopher will plug this, and you may or may not be able locate and dig out this path.
-If you can, follow this down to the main tunnel.
-If it is not obvious, poke a metal rod, like a long screwdriver, into the ground on the flat side of the dirt mound.
+Usually the gopher will plug this, as shown in the photo.
+You may or may not be able locate and dig out this path.

 So you dig down and find the main tunnel.
 Do you know what direction the gopher will travel 80% of the time?
 That’s an easy guess.
 If you only use one trap, the gopher approaches from the back side.
 That’s why so many people are unsuccessful when they try to kill gophers with a trap.